 Can ESL students participate in the “No Test Option”?

-Yes, however, students must take the TOEFL exam to demonstrate English proficiency.
+Yes, however, students must submit the TOEFL exam to demonstrate English proficiency.

 How will you review my application?